 Bagh Block Printing is made by hand applying natural and vegetable-based dyes using carved wood relief blocks.
 Red and black dyes are the commonest, but indigo, mustard, and khaki dyes also are used.

-New blocks for printing are hand-carved from teak or Sheesham wood, but some blocks have been in use for 200 – 300 years.
+New Fabric stamps for printing are hand-carved from teak or Sheesham wood, but some blocks have been in use for 200 – 300 years.
 Motifs for the Bagh Block Printing are geometric or floral, sometimes inspired by the 1,500-year-old paintings at Bagh Caves.

 Dyes for Bagh Block Printing are derived from plant sources (plants, fruits, and flowers), and minerals.
 To make the dyes, pigments like ferrous sulfate and alum are boiled in water and mixed with tamarind seed powder to make a paste, which acts as black and red dyes respectively.
 Other colors like indigo, mustard, and khaki are often made using indigo leaves, dhavdi leaves, or pomegranate rinds.